-“Taking the Q Course can be beneficial to almost everyone in the coffee industry,” says Jodi Wieser, a Q instructor and cofounder of Gather Coffee.
-From Paris to Tulsa, Wieser and her business partner Marlee Benefield offer Q courses at SCAA- and SCAE-certified labs around the world.
-Wieser, who has served as a judge for the Best of El Salvador, Best of Panama, and the Good Food Awards, credits her Q license for boosting her own career.
+“Taking the Q Course can be beneficial to almost everyone in the coffee industry,” says Jodi Wieser, a Q instructor and co-founder of Gather Coffee.
+From Paris to Tulsa, Wieser and her business partner Marlee Benefield offer Q courses at Specialty Coffee Association-certified labs worldwide.
+Wieser, who has served as a judge for the Best of El Salvador, Best of Panama, and the Good Food Awards, credits her Q license for boosting her career.

 Wieser sees the Q certification as a quick reference point to display your coffee background to other professionals.
-“If I am in a conversation with a fellow coffee professional and they mention they’re a Q grader, I immediately understand what they’ve been through to receive the certificate,” she says.
-“I know they’re not only calibrated with the specialty coffee industry, but they’re familiar with SCAA protocols and standards.
-They understand quality assessment and the importance to convey an objective analysis about the coffee.”
+“If I am conversing with a fellow coffee professional and they mention they’re a Q grader, I immediately understand what they’ve been through to receive the certificate,” she says.
+“I know they’re not only calibrated with the specialty coffee industry but also familiar with SCA protocols and standards.
+They understand quality assessment and the importance of conveying an objective analysis about the coffee.”

 The Q certification process is notoriously difficult—over 75 percent of candidates fail their first attempt.
 But according to Wieser, the challenge shouldn’t prevent young coffee professionals from trying.
 “Anyone can take the Q course and should do it as early as possible in their career,” Wieser says.
 “This allows you to be calibrated with the rest of the industry that much sooner.”

 With a price tag in the thousands of dollars, taking a Q course remains a remote possibility for many baristas.
-Certified labs are few and far between.
-Travel, lodging, and missed work prove to be insurmountable obstacles for many aspiring coffee professionals.
+Certified labs are few and far between, and travel, lodging, and missed work prove to be insurmountable obstacles for many aspiring coffee professionals.
 Some coffee professionals question whether the certification is even necessary.

 Although Tooill recognizes the merits of a Q license and other programs, he took a different path.
 “I decided it wasn’t the best use of my money,” says Tooill.
-“If you see a job posting that has a required certification, by all means get that certification if you want that job.
+“If you see a job posting with a required certification, by all means, get that certification if you want that job.
 We might see more openings that require certifications in a more mature market.”